DendrouLab/panpipes-tutorials/docs/ingesting_data/Ingesting_data_with_panpipes.md

 def run_qc():
     pass
 ```

-So the pipeline will try to pick up from there, or produce the qc outputs that are missing in order to have the inputs for this task.
+If you have run a full workflow and want to reproduce the output of one task (for example you have changed some of the parameters in the yml file), you will have to remove the outputs of the task from the directory, so the pipeline knows where to start from!

-If you have run a full workflow and want to change the parameters in the yaml and reproduce the output of one task, you will have to remove the log file for that task so the pipeline knows where to start from!
+The workflow will try to pick up from there, or produce the qc outputs that are missing in order to have the inputs for this task.

 ## Next Steps: